Tyler Dupree: Toulouse Olympique (loan)

+Castleford Tigers

+On 27 April 2026 it was reported his loan spell at Toulouse had ended early, and that he would join Castleford on a 3½ year deal.

+In round 24 of the 2026 Super League season, Dupree was given a yellow card for an altercation with St Helens player Jackson Hastings.
+As both players were leaving the pitch, Dupree pushed assistant coach Scott Murell out of the way in an attempt to chase Hastings down the tunnel.

 International

 In April 2023, Dupree made his international debut for England against France.

 Personal life

 Dupree's uncle Billy Joe Dupree played American football for the Dallas Cowboys, with whom he won a Super Bowl.